mainmatter/playbook/project-flow/full-service/README.md

 - validating the application indeed achieves the objective

 These stages will usually be passed through several times, incrementally building up the application.
-For the first increment of the project, we build the minimal set of functionality only, extending and improving that in subsequent increments.
+We refer to the deliverable of each pass through the stages as an _"increment"_ of the application.
+For the first increment, we build the minimal set of functionality only, extending and improving that in subsequent increments.

 For clients that have gone through any of these stages themselves or together